redis/redis-doc/commands/eval.md

     r.del(:mylist)
     puts r.eval(RandomPushScript,1,:mylist,10,rand(2**32))

-What we are doing here is to send the seed of the PRNG as one of the arguments.
+What we are doing here is sending the seed of the PRNG as one of the arguments.
 This way the script output will be the same given the same arguments, but we are changing one of the argument at every invocation, generating the random seed client side.
 The seed will be propagated as